giantswarm/containervmm/README.md

-# Container VMM
+# Container Virtual Machine Manager

-Run VMs inside a Docker container.
+Run VMs and manage their lifecycle inside a Docker container.

 ## Requirements